Galaxy Watch 4: Samsung is coming for Apple Watch's crown with Wear OS 3

 Both the Watch 4 and Watch 4 Classic lean heavily on touching the outer rim of the watch to "spin" and navigate: the Watch 4 has a touch-sensitive rim, while the Classic has a physical rotating bezel.
 Samsung's also putting touch controls into these watches to allow swipe navigation, much like Wear OS watches.
 You can choose how to interact.

 Google's Wear OS 3 being on the Galaxy Watch 4 means it'll hook into Google Play, but it's also getting some revamped Google apps.
 Google's already committed to new YouTube, Google Maps, Google Pay and Messages apps, which have new designs for Wear OS 3.
-There are also new third-party app updates with new Tiles (quick-glance mini apps): Calm, Komoot, MyFitnessPal, Period Tracker, Sleep Cycle, Spotify and Strava are among the first to get updates.
+There are also third-party updates with new Tiles: Calm, Komoot, MyFitnessPal, Period Tracker, Sleep Cycle, Spotify and Strava are among the first to get updates.
 Google is committing to rolling out more updates over time, meaning that both Samsung and Google should be keeping this watch full of apps.

+But you're stuck with Bixby for now.
+Samsung's voice assistant is still the default on the watch, which comes up when pressing and holding the top button.
+Google Assistant isn't available at the moment, which is frustrating -- that's one of the top things I'd want to access on a Google-connected watch.

 Could this be the best Android watch?